Introduction

 Sending implicit data about the digital activity of tracked contacts to the sales team, in place of using it to influence marketing activity, marks a general shift in the primary focus for the marketing team in the adapted approach: it now becomes the provision of support to salespeople to help them nurture their relationships with clients and prospects.

-This support — sourcing and assigning new leads, sending alerts about the digital activity of tracked contacts, and providing content and materials — is a much better fit for an industry in which most of the sales process happens offline, visits to the website are short, and salespeople are ultimately responsible for winning business.
+This support — which will involve sourcing new leads, sending alerts about the digital activity of tracked contacts, and providing content and materials — is a much better fit for an industry in which most of the sales process happens offline, visits to the website are short, and salespeople are ultimately responsible for winning business.